bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-10-04-newsletter.md

 - [Eclair #2756][] introduces monitoring for [splicing][topic splicing] operations.
-The metrics collect the initiator of the operation and distinguish three types of splices: splice-in, splice-out, and splice-cpfp.
+The metrics collect the initiator of the operation and distinguish three types of splices: splice-in, splice-out, and splice-cpfp. {% assign timestamp="58:26" %}

-- [LDK #2486][] adds support for funding multiple channels in a single transaction, ensuring atomicity with either all of the batched channels being funded and opened or all of them closed.
+- [LDK #2486][] adds support for funding multiple channels in a single transaction, ensuring atomicity with either all of the batched channels being funded and opened or all of them closed. {% assign timestamp="1:01:33" %}

 - [LDK #2609][] allows requesting the [descriptors][topic descriptors]
   used for receiving payments in past transactions.
-Previously, users had to store these themselves; with the updated API, the descriptors can be reconstructed from other stored data.
+Previously, users had to store these themselves; with the updated API, the descriptors can be reconstructed from other stored data. {% assign timestamp="1:02:34" %}

 {% include references.md %}
 {% include linkers/issues.md v=2 issues="2756,2486,2609,28" %}